Home

 The thought of the Rams going onto the field with the 49ers without first spending months practicing would be unheard of.
 And the same is true of responding to cyberattacks in a company.
 Firefighters do fire drills.
 Actors do dress rehearsals.
 And IT and security teams do tabletop exercises.

-Tabletop exercises are a low-stress rehearsal of what might arise during a cyberattack.
+Tabletop exercises are a low-stress rehearsal of what might arise during an emergency situation.
+In this case, a cyberattack.
 Participants sit and discuss a scenario and their potential responses to it.

 Part of any effective Incident Response (IR) plan is to ensure that it is sound.
 Tabletop exercises are the way to make sure it is.

-In this article, we are going to look at what a tabletop exercise looks like, what the value of a tabletop exercise is, and what types of tabletop exercises exist to make sure your IR plan is robust and actionable.
+In this article, we are going to look at what an incident response tabletop exercise looks like, what the value of a tabletop exercise is, and what types of tabletop exercises exist to make sure your IR plan is robust and actionable.

 What does a tabletop exercise look like?

 Tabletop exercises are carried out on a discussion basis in a classroom setting.
-As the exercise progresses, more and more situations can be introduced, escalating the scenario so that participants can learn how to deal effectively with a growing threat.
+As the exercise progresses, more and more potential scenarios can be introduced, escalating the scenario so that participants can learn how to deal effectively with a growing threat.

 Although the tabletop exercise is a form of training, participants are expected to be familiar with IR plan by the time they get to the exercise, just as any actor is expected to know their lines by the time the dress rehearsal comes along.